WHAT IS SHARE?

 The SHARE Network was established in March 2012.
 It has since engaged over 3,000 actors in 27 European countries in its activities, and worked in partnership with other networks and initiatives to raise the profile of the local and regional dimension of refugee resettlement in the European and global contexts.

 To mark four years of SHARE Network implementation, the SHARE Network Conference of October 2015 brought together many of the actors and stakeholders involved in the network since it was established.
-You can read and download conference presentations, and hear directly from conference participants in the 'Impressions from the SHARE Network Conference' video series.
+Follow the link to read and download conference presentations.

 The SHARE publication Building a Resettlement Network of European Cities and Regions- Experiences of the SHARE Network presents the activities, tools and resources of the SHARE Network, and the key policy reflections and recommendations drawn from the SHARE experience during 2012-15.

 The SHARE Network is built on partnership, and works together with European and global networks, projects and initiatives toward a common goal of building the capacity and sustainability of refugee resettlement.
 SHARE raises the profile of the local and regional dimension of refugee resettlement and integration, ensuring regional and local actors have a voice and a presence within global resettlement processes.